Deployment Steps

 Step 5: Deploying the CloudGuard Auto Scaling Group

-To lunch the Auto Scale group template, refer to sk111013.
+To launch the Auto Scale group template, refer to sk111013 > CloudGuard Network for AWS Auto Scale Group.

 • A VPC with a minimum of two Availability Zones, each with a public and private subnet.